gturk1/turmites/README.md

 This repository contains the code that created the figures and animation for my Artificial Life paper on the topic.
 The repository also contains the video that was created to accompany the paper.
 The paper was recently accepted by the journal, so I anticipate the paper will be published in late 2025 or in 2026.

-Greg Turk
-Georgia Institute of Technology
+Greg Turk, Georgia Institute of Technology

 ## Paper Abstract